 *Utility interruption is an elected endorsement but doesn’t assign a value to the loss.
 Instead, it triggers the other coverage option values upon a power surge leading to damaged equipment or power loss leading to lost income.

-The business owner’s policy is a policy that combines general liability, business property, and business interruption coverage into one convenient, often less expensive policy.
-Within the BOP, small-business owners have the opportunity to adjust coverage amounts in specific areas as well as opt in or waive specific coverage endorsements.
+The BOP is a policy that combines general liability, business property, and business interruption coverage into one convenient, often less expensive policy.
+Within the BOP, small business owners have the opportunity to adjust coverage amounts in specific areas as well as opt-in or waive specific coverage endorsements.

 Equipment Breakdown Endorsement

 A specific coverage endorsement in BOPs or business property insurance policies that covers the business for costs related to the repair or replacement of vital operations machinery.
 This endorsement alone often doesn’t cover the lost income from the machinery breakdown but instead focuses on the equipment value and potential repair costs.